userfrosting/learn/20.going-live/02.vps-production-environment/03.application-setup/docs.md

 sudo chown <your username>:www-data app/cache app/logs app/sessions
 ```

 After your first `git push`, you'll want to set up the `cache/` directory so that it is owned by the `www-data` **group**.
 Since both your user account and webserver are part of this group, they'll both be able to write to it.
 This is important, so that in your `post-receive` script, you'll have the necessary permissions to clear the cache when you push.
 To do this, we'll use the `setfacl` command:

 ```bash
 sudo setfacl -d -m g::rwx /var/www/<repo name>/app/cache
 ```

->>>>> **A note about debugging server configuration:** Browsers and operating systems tend to aggressively cache DNS resolutions and redirects.
+[notice=note]**A note about debugging server configuration:** Browsers and operating systems tend to aggressively cache DNS resolutions and redirects.
 This means that if you misconfigured your server initially and it returned an error due to DNS or webserver configuration issues, your browser might still have the error response cached even after you've fixed the problem.
 You may need to clear your browser's cache or even [your operating system's DNS cache](https://help.dreamhost.com/hc/en-us/articles/214981288-Flushing-your-DNS-cache-in-Mac-OS-X-and-Linux).
-When configuring your server, you might have better luck using `curl` to check whether a particular URL is working, rather than going through your browser.
+When configuring your server, you might have better luck using `curl` to check whether a particular URL is working, rather than going through your browser.[/notice]

 ## Compile assets for production